 If Pro Dependents does not find dependents in cells where you believe it should, use Excel's native Trace Dependents tool to see if the expected cells appear there.
 If not, then the "dependent" cell's formula may contain a "volatile" function.
 Excel cannot find dependencies in some volatile functions like OFFSET(), and since Macabacus relies on Excel to tell it what the dependencies are, Pro Dependents cannot find these dependencies, either.

-If keying the Up/Down arrow keys does not navigate the precedents and dependents in the Pro Precedents and Pro Dependents dialogs, respectively, and instead causes the cursor to move up/down one row on the worksheet, another add-in may be causing this condition.
-We have only observed this conflict with the Workshare add-in, specifically, although other add-ins might produce the same result.
-Disable the Workshare or other conflicting COM add-in to resolve the problem.
+If keying the up/down arrow keys does not navigate the precedents and dependents in the Pro Precedents and Pro Dependents dialogs, respectively, and instead causes the cursor to move up/down one row on the worksheet, another add-in may be causing this condition.
+We have only observed this conflict with the Workshare and Anaplan add-ins, specifically, although other add-ins might produce the same result.
+Disable the conflicting COM add-in to resolve the problem.

 Excel natively traces precedents only for the active cell in a selection of multiple cells.
+In other words, Excel only shows you trace arrows for one cell at a time.
 Macabacus, on the other hand, shows precedent trace arrows for all selected cells at once.
 If you repeat this keystroke before changing the cell selection, Macabacus clears the trace arrows.

 Excel natively traces dependents for only the active cell in a selection of multiple cells.
+In other words, Excel only shows you trace arrows for one cell at a time.
 Macabacus, on the other hand, shows dependent trace arrows for all selected cells at once.
 This is a useful check to perform before deleting cells that helps avoid unintentional #REF! errors upon deletion.
 If you repeat this keystroke before changing the cell selection, Macabacus clears the trace arrows.

 Clear trace arrows from the active worksheet.